Medellin VIP

 In fact, any image uploaded to our social media that remotely alludes to he who must not be named is met with criticism.

 However, six weeks ago there was an event that shocked the country and praised by Medellín locals.
-The implosion of the Monaco Building.
+The implosion of the edificio Monaco Building.

-Pablo Escobar’s Monaco Building
+Pablo Escobar’s edificio Monaco

 On the evening of Wednesday, January 13th, 1988 there was a near-apocalyptic ruckus that had the residents of Santa Maria de Los Angeles (one of the most exclusive neighborhoods in Medellín) fearing for their lives.
 The Cali Cartel had detonated a car bomb with 150 pounds of dynamite in front of the Monaco building.
 Then home to Pablo Escobar Gaviria and his family.